jamesreilly5/jamesreilly5.github.io/content/blog/lessons-from-5-failed-side-hustles/index.md

 * Roughly 3 months of work to build, evenings and weekends

 ##### What I thought to be true when I started
-> If I can build an app that is marketable, has high retention and a low cost of aquisition I can partner with a publisher to aquire users at scale and make a decent income.
+> If I can build an app that is marketable, has high retention and a low cost of acquisition I can partner with a publisher to acquire users at scale and make a decent income.

 ##### What I thought to be true after it failed
 > B2C is for dreamers and businesses with loads of capital.
 It's much easier to make money building B2B software.

 ### Failure #4: Prioritsely
 ##### What was it?
-A tool that allowed remote teams to **prioritise** Kanban wall tasks asyncronously.
+A tool that allowed remote teams to **prioritise** Kanban wall tasks asynchronously.
 I built a prototype and reached out to remote product managers over Twitter and LinkedIn to organise some interviews and prototype testing.

 I didn't spend longer than a month or two working on this project and it made no money.
 I consider it one of my most successful side projects because I quickly realised it wasn't worth building and avoided months of wasted time.
 I was pragmatic enough to interview about 10 different people in my target market to gain insights into if the tool would be useful.
 What I concluded in the end was I had a feature, not a product.
 To build a product I'd need to build a project management SaaS, which was suicide so I killed it.